JesseEarley/2021-Accessibility-Toolbar/README.md

 The Accessibility Toolbar has base styles, so please style as necessary to incorporate into your website or project.
 The CSS file does have 3 variables to allow for additional customization:
 - --accessibility-tools-wrapper: Specify width of the toolbar - default is 100%
 - --accessibility-tools-highlightColor: Specifcy the color that links should be highlighted in when **Highlight Links** option is selected  - default is #f00
-- --accessibility-tools-textSize: Specifcy the base font size when **Increase Font Size** is selected  - default is 16px (See note above about Increase Text Size feature)
+- --accessibility-tools-textSize: Specify the base font size when **Increase Font Size** is selected  - default is 16px (See note above about Increase Text Size feature)